FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 However, a `voidPtr` can be used with the citation text in a `PAGE` substructure.
 The `PAGE` is defined to express a "specific location within the information referenced;" with a `voidPtr` there is no information referenced, so the `PAGE` may describe the entire source.

+A `PAGE`.`SOUR` allows indicating a source citation for a cited source from which the present information was derived.
+For example if the source is an index that cites where the original record is located, then the `PAGE`.`SOUR` would contain the location cited by the index.

 A `SOURCE_CITATION` can contain a `NOTE_STRUCTURE`, which in turn can contain a `SOURCE_CITATION`, allowing potentially unbounded nesting of structures.
 Because each dataset is finite, this nesting is also guaranteed to be finite.